Back to blog

 4. Reserve Study

-Why it matters: The reserve study is the crystal ball of HOA finances.
-A well-funded reserve (70%+ funded) means the HOA is prepared.
+The reserve study is the closest thing you'll get to a financial forecast for the HOA.
+A well-funded reserve (70%+ funded) means the association is prepared.
 A poorly funded reserve (below 30%) means a special assessment is probably coming.
+Maybe a big one.

-After the Surfside condo collapse in 2021, several states — particularly Florida — passed laws requiring more rigorous reserve studies and limiting the ability of boards to waive reserve funding.
-This made reserve studies more important than ever.
+After the Surfside condo collapse in 2021, several states, particularly Florida, passed laws requiring more rigorous reserve studies and limiting the ability of boards to waive reserve funding.
+That significantly raised the bar for buyers doing due diligence on condos.

 Typical cost: Bundled with the resale package.